ycrao/ddl-to-object/README.md

 $ ddl-to-object go -f ./output/sampls/example_3.ddl.txt -p models -t ./output/go/
 ```

+#### how to modify templates

+By default, you need copy this project template files into to `~/.dto/templates` directory manually (note: `~` for current user home workdir).

+The template is a raw text by using golang [text/template](https://pkg.go.dev/text/template) with `ParsedResult` type struct passed in.
+You can modify them as you can.

 ### known so-called bugs

 - not work well in one-line DDL SQL
 - not work well with mixed style (such as snake_style, camelStyle, PascalStyle and other cases mixed) in DDL SQL
 - special table or field name, such as `365Days_table`, `1st_field` and `biz.error.code.field` etc
 - some MySQL data type may not mapper well to Java or Golang data type
+- some unused imports in Java and Golang, you can clean them by yourself or using some tool like `gofmt`
 - lack of some special testing cases

 ### similar projects and references